Conures are one of the most popular pet bird species and with good reason!

 The Golden-Capped Conure will thrive on a varied diet of fruit and vegetables, which must be chopped small to avoid their digestive system clogging up.

-And also, foraging enrichment, such as jungle gym toys, is essential for keeping them mentally stimulated.
+Also, foraging enrichment, such as jungle gym toys, is essential for stimulating them mentally.

 15. Turquoise Green-cheeked Conure